Coast Guard rescues 3 mariners stranded on sailboat in Chincoteague Harbor during severe weather

 A sailing vessel lies grounded in Chincoteague Inlet, Virginia, Sept.
 1, 2021.
-The vessel ran aground due to severe weather in the area, with three people aboard.
-(U.S. Coast Guard photo by Chief Petty Officer Ross Comstock/released)
+The three mariners aboard were rescued by crews from Coast Guard Station Chincoteague and Coast Guard Air Station Elizabeth City.
+(U.S. Coast Guard video by Chief Petty Officer Ross Comstock/released)

 |Date Taken: